BillyDM/DSP-Box/README.md

 # DSP-Box
-A tool for learning audio DSP concepts in Rust
+A tool for learning and prototyping audio DSP concepts in Rust
+### WIP